 Again, using tools like Sorare Data is essential.
 It allows you to research the previous sale prices, weekly SO5 point scores and scarcity of a card (ie how many unique cards have been minted for a player) – All of that is critical to know if you’re planning on flipping cards.

 The good thing about the secondary market right now on Sorare is that there are no selling fees, so any profit you make on a flip is all yours to keep.
-It remains to be seen whether there’ll be no fees forever, in my opinion Sorare will probably introduce fees at some point down the line, but right now there’s no mention of it.
+It remains to be seen whether there’ll be no fees forever, in my opinion Sorare will probably introduce fees at some point down the line, but right now there’s no fees.

 You can also make offers on cards instead of buying for the listed prices.
 Sorare doesn’t currently have an in-platform chat function to speak and negotiate with sellers, but most users link their Discord, which is essential to use for negotiating and getting good buy prices on cards.